Food and cooking oil waste

 These centres are also known as Civic Amenity sites.
 They are not for commercial waste.
 Placing cooking oil into an oil bank will render the entire contents of the skips unsuitable for recycling.

-Anyone using waste cooking oil from catering premises commits an offence if it is used as:
+Anyone using scraps and catering waste, including waste cooking oil from catering premises commits an offence if it is used as: